djacobow/pidog2/README.md

 Hardware monitoring and external watchdog support for the Raspberry Pi

-PiDog2 is a software + hardware project to make the Raspberry Pi *very* robust for applications where it will be deployed remotely, potentially with solar and battery power, and with no human access or intervention for months or years.
+PiDog2 is a software + hardware device to make the Raspberry Pi *very* robust for applications where it will be deployed remotely, potentially with solar and battery power, and with out human access or intervention for months or years.

+It is designed to deal with the scenarios like:

+    * what if the application on my Raspberry Pi locks up?
+    * what if the Raspberry Pi itself locks up?
+    * what if my power source fails or a battery is depleted?
+    * what if the power source recharges?

+Furthermore, PiDog2 can really help save power when the system only needs to operate for part of the day.
+If you need a sensor read or a photo taken a few times day, or maybe even less frequently, then why leave the Pi powered at all times?
+Instead, the PiDog2 makes it easy to wake the Pi, run your app, then have the Pi shutdown again for a wakeup at a (potentially much) later time.
+The result: power saved, letting you get by with perhaps a smaller battery and solar system than you would need for continuous 24x7 operation.

-PiDog2 attached to the RPi's GPIO and acts as an SPI slave capable of powering and un-powering the Pi completely.
+PiDog2 attaches to the RPi's GPIO header and acts as an SPI slave capable of powering and un-powering the Pi completely.
 Instead of connecting power to your RPi, you connect it to the PiDog.
 The PiDog, in turn provides power to the Pi through the 5V GPIO pins.

 With this arrangement, the PiDog can "hard reboot" a Pi by "yanking the cord" if the dog had not been fed after a certain period.
 Later, the PiDog can re-apply power to the Pi and let the Pi boot again.

-Just summarily pulling the power is not very friendly, however, so that situation is to be avoided.
+Just summarily pulling the power is notfriendly, however, so that situation is to be avoided.
 The PiDog can help with that as well, allowing a Pi to bring itself to a halt before power-down and then expect to be woken again after a period.